We continue our new Ramadan series by our Tarbiyah Editor Sh Ali Hammuda, called ‘Sacred Truths’.

 One who puts himself forward as a reference point for Islamic matters must also ensure to “enter houses from their doors”; in other words, having undergone the requisite rigorous Islamic training.
 This includes: a strong command of the Arabic language—Nahu (grammar), Sarf (morphology), Balāgha (rhetoric); a strong command of Tafsīr (exegesis), particularly Āyāt al-Ahkām (verses containing rulings); understanding the areas of al-Nāsikh wal-Mansūkh (abrogating and abrogated texts); ‘Ām (the general) and Khās (specific); Mujmal (ambivalent) and Mubayyan (clarified); Muhkam(decisive) and Mutashābih (allegorical); a strong command of Hadīth, having memorised a substantial amount, able to recognise what is reliable; awareness of the matters of Ijmā’ (consenus) and Khilāf (difference) amidst the schools of thought; having a command of Usūl al-Fiqh (Islamic legal theory), Qawāʿid al-Fiqh (Fiqh maxims), and Maqāsid al-Sharīʿah (the higher objectives of the Sharīʿah); amidst other prerequisites.

 Some assume, however, that all of the above can be bypassed simply in lieu of an online following, or a label of ‘Shaykh’ given by the laity.
 This ‘shortcut’ is nothing more than a shortcut to ruin, for Allah said “enter houses from their doors”.

-3: Knowing the source of problems
+3: Knowing the